 Heart rates can be improved with diet, weight loss, lifestyle changes, and exercise.
 These are all options to consider if you are looking to improve a stronger heart function.

-You might be interested: Best Heart Rate Monitors
+You may be interested in: Best Heart Rate Monitors

 If you are curious about how to best track your own rates through the day and night, consider a sleep tracking device to provide you information on your own average BPM.
 Improving your rates can be done with simple changes to your lifestyle.